Suzette Quintanilla: 1983-1988: Selena y Los Dinos

-1989-1995: Band crew chief and Q-Productions
+1989-1995: Band crew chief, Q-Productions and Selena's death

 Production on the group's debut album began in June 1989, aiming to break into the international Latin market with plans for an English-language crossover.
-Selena featured trendier, more experimental sounds and marked the first collaboration with newcomers Pete Astudillo and Joe Ojeda.
-Suzette took over the group's marketing and managed their merchandise.
-She sold T-shirts, ball caps, and beer-can coolers featuring the Selena y Los Dinos logo.
-In 1991, after attending a concert, Yolanda Saldívar became a fan and repeatedly asked Abraham for permission to start a fan club after finding no souvenirs from that night.
-After meeting her, he agreed, allowing her to run it from San Antonio.
-Suzette became the contact person between Saldívar and the family.
-Suzette was focused on merchandising and welcomed Saldívar's involvement.
-They became friends and Saldívar became part of the family.
+Selenas trendier, more experimental sound was the first collaboration with newcomers Pete Astudillo and Joe Ojeda.
+Suzette took over the group's marketing, and managed their merchandise.
+She sold T-shirts, baseball caps, and beer-can coolers with the Selena y Los Dinos logo.
+In 1991, after attending a concert, Yolanda Saldívar asked Abraham for permission to start a fan club after finding no souvenirs of that night; he agreed, allowing her to run it from San Antonio.
+Suzette was the contact between Saldívar and the family; focused on merchandising, she welcomed Saldívar's involvement.
+They became friends, and Saldívar became part of the family.

-Suzette informed Abraham of Selena and Chris Pérez's relationship, which they had attempted to keep hidden from their parents.
-According to Pérez, Suzette previously assured them she would deny any knowledge if questioned.
-Abraham strongly opposed the relationship and pressured Pérez to end it.
+Suzette told Abraham about Selena and Chris Pérez's relationship, which they had tried to hide from their parents.
+According to Pérez, Suzette had assured them that she would deny any knowledge if questioned.
+Abraham opposed the relationship, and pressured Pérez to end it.
 Pérez later speculated that Suzette's disclosure may have stemmed from a disagreement between the sisters or a moment of tension.
-Following the confrontation, A.B. and Suzette temporarily limited their communication with Pérez.
-After a subsequent, more intense dispute in which Abraham fired Pérez, Selena and Pérez secretly eloped on April 2, 1992.
-Abraham opened his recording studio and talent-management firm, Q-Productions, in late 1993, while Suzette ran marketing for artists signed to the label.
+After the confrontation, A.B. and Suzette temporarily limited their communication with Pérez.
+When Abraham fired Pérez, Selena and Pérez eloped on April 2, 1992.
+Abraham opened his recording studio and talent-management firm Q-Productions in late 1993, and Suzette marketed artists signed to the label.